 - You buy or inherit an existing business that you operate as a sole proprietorship

-- You incorporate your sole proprietor business, or you form a partnership or a multi-member LLC
+- You incorporate your sole proprietor business, or form a partnership or a multi-member LLC

 - You file for bankruptcy (your bankruptcy estate must obtain an EIN for its tax filings)

-Here’s when you’d need to obtain an EIN if you’re the owner of an SMLLC taxed as a sole proprietorship:
+Here’s when you need to get an EIN if you’re the owner of an SMLLC taxed as a sole proprietorship:

 - You add one or more additional members to your SMLLC